mnot/I-D/http-encryption-encoding/draft.md

 sender and receiver.

-The product of each of these alternatives methods generates a sequence of octets.
-This is used as the secret input to the TLS pseudorandom function (PRF) (as defined in Section 5 of [RFC5246]) with the SHA-256 hash function [FIPS180-2] to generate the key.
+The output of each of these alternatives methods is a sequence of octets which is used as the secret input to the TLS pseudorandom function (PRF) (as defined in Section 5 of [RFC5246]) with the SHA-256 hash function [FIPS180-2] to generate the key.